davebronson/clear-hl7-net/README.md

 .NET HL7&reg; message generation and parsing library for the version 2.x standard

-Understanding and programmatically building HL7 messages can be difficult.  clear-hl7-net takes pain out of this process by exposing an object hierarchy that is well structured, clearly named, and (most importantly) strongly-typed.
+Understanding and programmatically building HL7 messages can be difficult.  clear-hl7-net takes pain out of this process by exposing an object hierarchy that is well structured, clearly named, and strongly-typed.

 HL7&reg; is the registered trademark of Health Level Seven International, and the use of this trademark does not constitute an endorsement by HL7.